AynurAkhundzade/TravelBot/README.md

 # TravelBot
 It is my first project with Backend.
-Api is local api
+URLs using in project are local apis.